data-derp/exercise-co2-vs-temperature-production-code/README.md

 For more information on the data sources, please visit the [associated Databricks exercise](https://github.com/data-derp/exercise-co2-vs-temperature-databricks).

+This code is designed to be deployed as an AWS Glue Job.

 ## Prerequisites
 * Basic knowledge of Python, Spark, Docker, Terraform
 * Access to an AWS account (Optional)